-Senta Counselling Services provides individual psychotherapy, psychological services and couples & family counselling to adults & teens in Barrhaven.
-In addition to a wide-range of counselling services offered, special focuses involve women’s wellness, teen mental health, anxiety management, perinatal mental health and new parenthood.
+Senta Counselling Services is an established clinic providing individual psychotherapy and couples & family counselling to adults, children and teens in Barrhaven.
+In addition to a wide-range of counselling services offered, special focuses involve women’s wellness, teen mental health, anxiety management, child psychotherapy and counselling, perinatal mental health and new parenthood.
 Reduced rate counselling and sliding scale rates may be available for low income families or individuals who are unable to afford regular rate treatment.
 In Person, Video & Telephone psychotherapy are available.
+Virtual psychotherapy available across Canada.
+We also have Ontario based virtual Psychotherapists and a Newfoundland based virtual Psychotherapist.

 Cassandra Petrella, Hons.
 BA, MA, C.C.C